armory/documentation/_spinnaker/configure_ingress.md

 You should shortly see your new load balancer appear in the AWS console; you will need to copy the DNS name from the description.
-Alternatively, you should also be able to edit the load balancer in Spinnaker and fine the hostname at the bottom of the YAML, under `status:`.
+Alternatively, you should also be able to edit the load balancer in Spinnaker and find the hostname at the bottom of the YAML, under `status:`.
 Create your CNAMEs using this hostname as the canonical name.
 You'll need to do this for both your Deck and Gate hostnames (demo.armory.io and gate.demo.armory.io in this